Antitrust Class Action Attorneys

 Price-fixing practices include agreements among competitors to control prices or supplies of goods and services, allocating geographic markets, and rigging bids, thus eliminating consumer choice.

-While monopoly power is not illegal if it is obtained through natural growth, business acumen, historic accident or the provision of superior goods and services, it is illegal for a business to actively acquire the exclusive control of a market supply.
+While monopoly power is not illegal if it is obtained through natural growth, business acumen, historic accidents, or the provision of superior goods and services, it is illegal for a business to actively acquire exclusive control of a market supply.

-The Sherman Act has been strengthened by the Clayton Act, the Robinson-Patman Act and the Federal Trade Commission Act, which address specific forms of anticompetitive conduct.
+The Sherman Act has been strengthened by the Clayton Act, the Robinson-Patman Act, and the Federal Trade Commission Act, which address specific forms of anticompetitive conduct.
 These federal laws address the potential for restraints of trade and monopoly abuse in exclusive dealing arrangements, “tied” sales, price discrimination, mergers and acquisitions, and interlocking directorates.
-These laws may provide remedies for businesses and consumers harmed by illegal conduct arising from exclusive distribution or sales agreements, illegal tying of related products, vertical and horizontal mergers, refusals to deal, predatory pricing and territorial restrictions on sales.
+These laws may provide remedies for businesses and consumers harmed by illegal conduct arising from exclusive distribution or sales agreements, illegal tying of related products, vertical and horizontal mergers, refusals to deals, predatory pricing, and territorial restrictions on sales.

 The Indianapolis antitrust lawyers of Cohen & Malad, LLP have been successfully protecting the rights of victims of price-fixing and other antitrust violations for many years.
-Our Indianapolis attorneys represent small and mid-sized businesses, consumers and municipal entities in federal courts throughout the country, aggressively pursuing damages for price-fixing, bid-rigging and monopoly abuses by major corporations and local business alike.
+Our Indianapolis attorneys represent small and mid-sized businesses, consumers, and municipal entities in federal courts throughout the country, aggressively pursuing damages for price-fixing, bid-rigging, and monopoly abuses by major corporations and local businesses alike.
 A sample of our work in antitrust class actions can be found on our Cohen Malad Resume.